sethrobinson29/nlox/v1/translation-notes.md

 `Binary.right`) need distinct names — `unaryRight`/`right`,
 `printExpr`/`expression`, etc.

+**In hindsight:** the shared namespace becomes painful at the scale of Lox's full AST (~15+ node types). `ref object` inheritance — which gives each node its own field namespace and is what the Nim compiler itself uses for its AST — is worth considering for anything this large.

 Where the book splits `Logical` from `Binary` for its own visitor method, no separate variant is needed — short-circuiting is just a check inside the `ekBinary` branch of `evaluate` before evaluating both sides.

-In hindsight: the field namespace constraint becomes meaningfully painful at the scale of Lox's full AST (~15+ node types).
-For a smaller AST the variant object tradeoff clearly favors Nim — less boilerplate, no visitor infrastructure.
-For a language this size, ref object inheritance (which Nim supports) would have given each node type its own independent field namespace, at the cost of bringing back some visitor-style dispatch.
-Notably, the Nim compiler itself uses ref object inheritance for its own AST for exactly this reason.
-The variant object approach is the right default for small-to-medium sum types; for a full language AST, inheritance is worth considering.

 ## Named constructors instead of overloading